About AWS accounts in AWS Control Tower

 As a best practice, we recommend signing in as an IAM Identity Center user with Administrator privileges when performing administrative functions within the AWS Control Tower console, instead of the signing in as the root user or IAM administrator user for this account.

-For more information about the roles and resources available in the management account, see What is the management account?
+For more information about the roles and resources available in the management account, see Resources created in the shared accounts.

 Log archive account